oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 The differences between database and information ERDs are:

 1. An information model is entirely contained within the entities shown on an information ERD.
-Connectors shown on a diagram are either derived from (relationships, multiplicity) or not included in (entity and connector positions, connector types, text fonts and colors) the information model.
+Connectors shown on a diagram are either derived from (relationships, multiplicity) or are external supplements to (entity and connector positions, connector types, text fonts and colors) the information model.

+2. Attribute IDs and Names are both shown in an information ERD.

-2. All entities in a relational database ERD are tables, while entities in an information ERD may be any information type.
+3. All entities in a relational database ERD are tables, while entities in an information ERD may be any information type.
 A type definition contains both the name of the type being defined and its base type, for example "Person : Record" or "EmailAddr : String".

-3. A relational database ERD represents an undirected graph because while there is an asymmetry between the primary key (PK) of an entity and foreign keys (FK) that refer to it, the purpose of a database is to support joins in either direction.
+4. A relational database ERD represents an undirected graph because while there is an asymmetry between the primary key (PK) of an entity and foreign keys (FK) that refer to it, a DBMS supports joins in either direction.
-An information ERD represents a directed acyclic graph (DAG) because 1) it does not require any entity to *have* a unique PK, and 2) it does not assume indexing support for efficient link resolution.
+An information ERD represents a directed acyclic graph (DAG).

 The primary relationship in an an information ERD is between an attribute of a structured type and the type of that attribute.
 The relationship is directed because one type *uses* another, and instances of the first type